 To the extent there are any additional assets, the Joint Debtor Plan shall provide for the liquidation of such assets for distribution to creditors in accordance with the allocation set forth in the Joint Debtor Plan.

-The CFG Peru Settlement Proceeds, CFG Peru Administrative Expense Settlement Proceeds and any proceeds from the liquidation of the residual assets, shall be distributed under the Joint Debtor Plan (i) to satisfy Allowed Administrative Expense and other priority claims; (ii) to satisfy certain secured claims, and (iii) to satisfy and pay Allowed unsecured Claims and Allowed CFGL Public Interests, as allocated in the CFG Peru Settlement Agreement.
+The CFG Peru Settlement Proceeds, CFG Peru Administrative Expense Settlement Proceeds and any proceeds from the liquidation of the residual assets, shall be distributed under the Joint Debtor Plan (i) to satisfy Allowed Administrative Expense and other priority claims; (ii) to satisfy certain secured claims, (iii) to fund the wind down of the Plan Debtors, and (iv) to satisfy and pay Allowed unsecured Claims and Allowed CFGL Public Interests, as allocated in the CFG Peru Settlement Agreement.